Overwatch Universe Heroes

 - Pulse Rounds, one of her Heroic talent option at Level 10.
 Just simply doubles the Pulse Bomb charge rate for Basic Attacks, and extends the Pulse Bombs throwing range.
 Since Pulse Bomb already does a pretty decent amount of damage, being able to throw more of them and without having to be within melee range is very useful.

 - Total Recall, an option at level 20, isn't as flashy as Composition B or Get Stuffed!, which upgrade Pulse Bomb significantly.
-Instead, it just allows Recall to restore Tracer to whatever health she had three seconds ago.
-However, given that it's Tracer's only recovery tool if she takes a hit, it's often the go-to choice.
+Instead, it just allows Recall to restore Tracer to whatever health she had two seconds ago.
+However, given that it's Tracer's strongest recovery tool if she takes a hit, it's often the go-to choice.

-- Close-Range Combatant: Despite having standard AA range,, Tracer needs to keep very close.
-Her Melee is her only real burst, Pulse Bomb has a tiny range, and due to her Death of a Thousand Cuts AA damage, it's important to stick on your target.
-Thankfully, Blink lets her get in close, stay close, and pull back when it gets risky.
+- Close-Range Combatant: Despite having a ranged Basic Attack, Tracer needs to keep very close.
+Her attack range is slightly shorter than most ranged heroes, Melee is her only real burst, Pulse Bomb has a tiny range, and due to her Death of a Thousand Cuts Basic Attack damage, it's important to stick on your target.
+Thankfully, Blink lets her get in close and stay close, and Recall lets her pull back when it gets risky.

 - Damn You, Muscle Memory!: Veteran Tracer players from Overwatch will probably have a habit of using Recall after taking heavy damage to regain lost health.
-However, the HotS version of this skill doesn't heal Tracer, making for a nasty surprise when they find themselves in a middle of combat, while still being one good hit away from death.
-She can pick up a talent that restores this functionality, but it's available only at level 20 and further extends the already long cooldown on Recall.
+However, the Heroes version of this skill doesn't heal Tracer, making for a nasty surprise when they find themselves in a middle of combat, while still being one good hit away from death.
+She can pick up a talent that restores this functionality, but it's available only at level 20.

 - Death of a Thousand Cuts: Tracer's basic attacks deal virtually no damage, but at eight attacks per second, they can still wear down enemies rather quickly.
 It's compounded by her ability to attack on the move, allowing her to run circles around enemies and dodge their attacks while chipping away their health.